Geek Therapy Awards

 Want to laugh and cry all at the same time?
 This movie is for you.
 Helps you feel a range of emotions and remember parts of your childhood that you forgot about.

 I’m all about cooperative games.
-This is a two player game where players, working together as a pilot and co-pilot, try to land a plane together.
+This is a two player game where players, working together as a pilot and co-pilot, to try and land a plane together.

 I’ll just summarize: This movie is about building relationships, overcoming adversity, building community, while finding meaning and purpose.
 Not to mention the art is incredible.